Both cars and horse riders have the right to use the roads, they need to be aware of each other and all other road users.

 Since the launch of The British Horse Society’s (BHS) Dead Slow campaign two years ago, the BHS has been working with many organisations to educate drivers on how to pass horses safely.
 The Dead Slow campaign messages have been designed to influence drivers and change their behaviour around horses.

 The BHS’s Horse Accidents website reported from November 2010 to March 2018 that there were 2,902 road incidents involving horses.
 The incidents include any near miss or collision with a horse.

 Since the start of horseaccidents.org.uk, there have been reports of 39 riders killed, 230 horses killed or euthanized because of their injuries.
 85% of these incidents have been where the vehicle has passed too close or too fast to the horse.

 The four Dead Slow messages are:

-- Slow down to a maximum of 15 mph
+- Slow down to speeds of 10 mph or under

 - Be patient, I won’t sound my horn or rev my engine

-- Pass the horse wide and slow, at least a car’s width (if possible)
+- Pass the horse wide and slow, allow at least 2 metres of space

 - Drive slowly away